neighbourhoodie/couchdb-minihosting/README.md

 # CouchDB Minihosting

-A set of scripts that will let you host a CouchDB instance plus a web project which uses that instance on a Linux server, with https and automatic certificate renewal, all within a matter of minutes.
+CouchDB Minihosting is a set of scripts that will let you host a CouchDB instance plus an accompanying web project on a Linux server, with https and automatic certificate renewal, all within a matter of minutes.

 This works very well with a Ubuntu 24.10 x64 droplet on DigitalOcean, for example.

+CouchDB Minihosting is a great starting point for hosting smaller CouchDB projects, prototypes and internal tooling.
+Depending on how much you’re willing to pay for hardware, you can get quite far with this setup, and happily accommodate a couple of thousand users (your mileage may vary, depending on what you’re doing).
+At some point, however, the fact that you're running a database inside of Docker will be a limitation you’ll probably want to avoid.
+But that’s for future you to deal with!
+For now, present you can enjoy quick and simple CouchDB hosting.

-## What you’ll get in the end
+## What you’ll get

 - A CouchDB instance with an admin user
-- A haproxy and an nginx instance that:
+- A haproxy and an nginx setup that:
   - redirect all requests to `/_api` to that CouchDB
   - handle letsencrypt/certbot
   - host your web project at `/`